ThatLuckyBear/ThatLuckyBear/DWM2_Breeding_1.3.md

 ----------------------------------------

-KINGSQUID	Octogon 	Octogon (offspring must be at least +5)
+X KINGSQUID	Octogon 	Octogon (offspring must be at least +5)
 				*BOSS*

 ----------------------------------------